 Cover (again, there are dozens of options; this one fits the container linked to above)

 For long cooks, you DO need to cover to slow evaporation.
-(If too much water evaporates, the circulator can't work properly.)
+(If too much water evaporates, the circulator can shut off.)
 Aluminum foil works pretty well.

 If you decide to invest in a container and lid, make sure the lid will work with your circulator, as many of them are designed for use with specific circulators.
 You can also just get a storage container (preferably BPA-free) that comes with a lid and cut a hole in it to fit your circulator.

 Ping pong balls are an effective anti-evaporation tool and are now even marketed for sous vide use.
 But they're a bit of a pain.
 Where do you dry them when finished?
 Where do you store a big bag of ping pong balls?

 As essential as a meat thermometer is for other types of cooking, it is that un-essential for sous vide, which works by using a precise temperature.
-You should own a probe thermometer (they're useful for so many things besides meat), but not for sous vide.
+Yes, you should own a probe thermometer, just not for sous vide.

 When to Buy:

 Buy if you hate the thought of throwing out a lot of plastic.
 Otherwise, skip.
-These aren't ideal for sous vide because they're stiff, meaning air will remain in the bag (a sous vide no-no) no matter how carefully you displace it.
+These aren't ideal for sous vide because they're stiff; air remains (a sous vide no-no) no matter how carefully you displace it.

 Buy if you don't own a trivet or other heavy object to help keep bags submerged.
-(In other words, you may sometimes need a weight for sous vide, but you probably already own something you can use.)
+(I.e., you may sometimes need a weight for sous vide, but you probably own something you can use.)